nandinigithub22/LoginPage/README.md

+THIS INFORMATION TELLS ABOUT MAIN.PY LOGIN PAGE USING TKINTER

 # Nandini's App - Hello Cuties

 This is a simple Tkinter-based login application.
 The application provides a user interface to enter a username and password and print these values to the console upon clicking the login button.